luciferkonn/MOC_CoRL22/README.md

 # Learning Multi-Objective Curricula for Robotic Policy Learning

-This repository is the official implementation of paper Learning Multi-Objective Curricula for Robotic Policy Learning
+This repository is the official implementation of paper [Learning Multi-Objective Curricula for Robotic Policy Learning](https://arxiv.org/abs/2110.03032)

 ![Architecture](./imgs/multi_objective.png)

 ## Requirements
+---

 To install requirements: